Alison Wonderland Falls Down the Rabbit Hole

 Alison Wonderland is hitting the road again for shows across the country.

-Alison Wonderland has been on a whirlwind journey ever since placing second in the EMI competition She Can DJ, and she insists that “falling” is much more fun than walking.
-“So far, it’s been a crazy (totally) fun ride.
+Alison Wonderland has been on a whirlwind journey ever since placing second in the EMI competition She Can DJ — and she insists that “falling” is much more fun than walking.
+“So far, it’s been a crazy, totally fun ride.
 I couldn’t imagine a better thing in the world to be doing,” she said, laughing between bites of a sandwich.
-“Sorry, I haven’t eaten a thing today, but whatever!”
+“Sorry, I haven’t eaten a thing today — but whatever!”
 That offhand, playful remark sums up the spirit of the quirky artist who catapulted to fame before anyone could even say “white rabbit.”

-After signing with EMI in 2011, Wonderland has embraced the new pressures that come with success, especially when it comes to remixing tracks for different artists.
-“It’s been great,” she explained.
-“There’s more pressure now, but it’s worth it.
-The first time the whole crowd got up and danced to my music, I felt so humbled.”
+After signing with EMI in 2011, Wonderland has embraced the new pressures that come with success, particularly when it comes to remixing tracks for other artists.
+“There’s more pressure now, but it’s worth it,” she explained.
+“The first time the whole crowd got up and danced to my music, I felt so humbled.”

 A self-described musical shapeshifter, Wonderland avoids sticking to a single genre.
-“I try to play everything,” she said.
-“I don’t discriminate—jazz, dubstep, whatever fits the vibe.
+“I try to play everything — I don’t discriminate.
+Jazz, dubstep, whatever fits the vibe.
 My DJ sets vary from show to show; I like to feel out the crowd.
 I don’t want people to expect the same set every time.”

-Having just released her first album, Wonderland says she hopes to keep the momentum going.
-“I’d love to get back into singing,” she revealed.
-“Writing the album was a blast, and there’s more on the horizon.”
-Asked for any final advice for aspiring DJs, she offered a lighthearted approach: “Stick to being yourself.
-Oh, and always use your brain!”
+Having just released her debut album, Wonderland is already looking ahead.
+“I’d love to get back into singing.
+Writing the album was a blast, and there’s more on the horizon.”
+Asked for any final advice for aspiring DJs, she kept it characteristically light: “Stick to being yourself.
+Oh — and always use your brain!”